She sat there, all alone, on the curb, crying. She just had it.

 Her family wasn’t nice to her, and her last relationship broke up, even though she loved the guy.

-“What was with that?”
-She asked.
+“What is with that?”

 What happened to friendship?
 And loyalty?

-And since that moment meeting the girl on the curb, I’ve been both the distant person and the person with absolutely nobody.
+Since that moment meeting the girl on the curb, I’ve been both the distant person and the person with absolutely nobody.

 That they value bonding.
 That other human people actually matter to them.
 That they actually want a relationship.
 That other people actually want friends.
-Wait, doesn’t everybody want friends?

 Doesn’t everybody want at least one committed and loyal relationship in their life?

-No (well, they might, but people’s actions don’t always show that they do).
+No (well they might, but people’s actions don’t always show that they do).

 Doesn’t everybody want a girlfriend?
 Or a boyfriend?

-Ok, maybe on some level, in a particular emotional state and context, everybody does.
-But not for the right reasons.
-A lot of people want friends or a girlfriend/boyfriend for the image.
+Ok, maybe on some level, in a particular emotional state and context, everybody does want love and intimacy.